 NOTE: Some businesses may not hire individuals without a high school diploma, GED, or equivalent.

 What Will I Learn?

-In this 68-hour course (48 hours of classroom/lab time and 20 hours of externship) you will learn things such as:
+In this 48-hour course (Classroom & lab) you will learn things such as:

 - Draw blood from patients

 - Collect non-blood samples from patients

 - Assemble and maintain medical instruments such as needles, test tubes, and blood vials

 |AAH National Certification Exam Fee||$110.00|

 - Physician Offices